Author: Jonathan Bruderlein, Co-founder of Farm Fresh

 Food production and the environment

-As a McGill student, I volunteered at an organic food co-op, and had started working on a couple of farms during my second semester.
-As I was figuring out what I wanted to major in, I stumbled on the Food Production and the Environment program.
-It was very well aligned with what I wanted to accomplish, so I transferred to the Agricultural Campus, and dove into agriculture.
+During my time at McGill University, I volunteered at an organic food co-op and, by my second semester, had started working on farms.
+As I was figuring out what I wanted to major in, I stumbled on the Food Production and Environment program.
+It was very well aligned with what I wanted to accomplish, so I transferred to the agricultural campus and dove into agriculture.

-Farming requires that you wear many hats — it’s not just about growing food.
-It’s also about running a business, as well as managing finances and employees.
-During our final year of university, my wife and I built a business plan for our future farm.
-When we graduated, we ran with our plan and started our first farm in the Eastern Townships of Quebec.
-It was an incubator farm, which is a piece of land where people can rent a small plot and access farming equipment and greenhouses.
-We farmed there for about seven years and then moved on to renting a couple more farms.
+Farming requires wearing many hats — it’s not just about growing food.
+It’s also about running a business and managing finances and employees.
+During our final year of university, Jolianne and I built a business plan for our future farm.
+When we graduated, we ran with our plan and started our first farm in Quebec’s Eastern Townships.
+It was an incubator farm, where people can rent a small plot and access farming equipment and greenhouses.
+We farmed there for about seven years and then moved on to rent a couple more farms.

 A change in direction

 At this point, we were ready to take a break from farming.
 We let go of our lease, sold our equipment, and kept a shipping container filled with items we would need to start our next farm.
-We turned our delivery truck into a camper, and set off for a family adventure through the United States and Canada with our 3-year-old son.
+We turned our delivery truck into a camper and set off for a family adventure through the United States and Canada with our three-year-old son.

 Building our community